-Choir / Music: Avis Parsons / Dave Hitchcock - The Parish of St. Mark Choir/Music ministry has 14 faithful choral members who meet weekly to prepare for Sunday services.
+Choir / Music: Ron Klusmeier and Lonnie Moddle - The Parish of St. Mark Choir/Music ministry currently has 9 faithful choral members who meet weekly to prepare for Sunday services.
 The choir is especially busy at Christmas and Easter.
 The choir and its leaders take great care of each other and feel this ministry is very much centered in its people.
 It is our pleasure to sing praises and work together every Sunday to bring the joy of music to the 10am service.

 Our desire is to work closely with our minister and to be a blessing to the congregation in building the parish family.
-Choir practice is at 10am every Tuesday in the church hall (by the piano), with occasional Saturday practices for special occasions and anthems.
+Choir practice is at 11:30am every Thursday in the church,.

 Greeters: Janet Dol - The ministry of Greeters was introduced in our Church twenty five years ago by Margaret Robinson, whose husband was our Minister at that time.
 When they retired a year later, she asked me to take over this ministry, which I have happily organised ever since.